aakiliqbal/-NSAC---INFINITY/Readme_for_next_updated_project_link.txt

  for update 3

-extract final build in a folder and run projectboost.exe file
+extract "infinity final build" in a folder and run 3_Project_Boost.exe file.